 This course offers you a choice of four-unit minors in several distinct skill areas of digital media.

-A minor in animation has advanced units in motion graphics,3D computer graphics, 3D character design and 3D animation using industry-standard software such as Autodesk Maya and Adobe After Effects.
+AnimationAnimation is a minor with advanced units in motion graphics,3D computer graphics, 3D character design and 3D animation using industry-standard software such as Autodesk Maya and Adobe After Effects.
 It builds on core foundation units in 2D animation.

 |Digital Media Project||DGTL13005||Students undertake a digital media project of their choice in consultation with academic and workplace supervisors.
 Work placements with an approved organisation (minimum of 120 hours) are an option.|